brew02/sorel-20m-downloader/README.md

 # SOREL-20M Binary Downloader

-This Python script downloads the PE files from the SOREL-20M dataset using the given limit in bytes.
+This Python script downloads the PE files binaries the SOREL-20M dataset with a byte limit in the script.

 ## Prerequisites